Compiling with Mono¶

 By default, SCons will try to find Mono in the Windows Registry on Windows or

 pkg-config on other platforms.
 You can specify a different installation

 Enable the Mono module¶

-module_mono_enabled=yes to your SCons command.
+module_mono_enabled=yes to the SCons command line.

 Generate the glue¶

-order to generate them, first, you must build a temporary Godot binary with the options
+order to generate them, first, you must build a temporary Godot binary with the

 scons p=<platform> tools=yes module_mono_enabled=yes mono_glue=no

 After the build finishes, you need to run the compiled executable with the

 --generate-mono-glue followed by the path to an output directory.

-modules/mono/glue in the Godot directory.
+modules/mono/glue in the Godot directory: